2022 Wisconsin State Shipping Regulations, Limitations, Rules, and Laws for Transporting Oversize and Overweight Loads.

 Sunrise to sunset applies with no half-hour window stated.
 Nighttime travel is permitted for loads under 100′ in length, 12′ in width, and 13′ 6″ in height.
 Travel on the weekend is allowed for all loads that are under 100′ long, 12′ wide, and 13′ 6″ in height from Memorial day until Labor day.
 All loads over these limits can only travel until 12 noon on Saturday from Memorial Day and Labor Day.
 No travel is allowed from 4 pm until 11 pm on Fridays or Sundays.
 No holiday travel on New Year’s Day, Labor Day, Memorial Day, Thanksgiving Day, Independence Day, and Christmas day.
 If the holiday is on a Sunday you can not travel on Monday.
 If the holiday is on a Saturday you may not travel on Friday.
 If you are on a humanitarian project you can possibly get the Wisconsin state shipping regulations to work towards your advantage and get the travel times lifted but don’t ask if it’s not a totally legitimate excuse.

 Pilot Car and Escort Vehicle Information in Wisconsin

 Length: 95′ to 110′ one rear pilot car (escort) is required.

-Width: Loads over 12’ 6” some roads requires 1 (but not all), 15’ to 16’ feet in width needs 1 front on non divided highways or 1 rear on divided highways.
+Width: Loads over 12’ 6” some roads require 1 (but not all), 15’ to 16’ feet in width needs 1 front on non-divided highways or 1 rear on divided highways.
 16’ to 22’ wide requires 1 police escort on some routes.
-Non divided roads require 1 police in front, divided 1 police in rear.
+Non-divided roads require 1 police in front, divided 1 police in the rear.
 You never know with this state as the same load may be able to run at a later date with a civilian escort.

 Height: It all depends on your route with this state.

-Weight: Check with the Wisconsin State of to see if your weight class will require a pilot car/escort.
+Weight: Check with the Wisconsin State to see if your weight class will require a pilot car/escort.